goharbor/harbor/docs/compile_guide.md

    ```

-#### clean specific version binarys and images
+#### Clean up binaries and images of a specific version

    ```sh
       $ make clean -e VERSIONTAG=[TAG]

    ```
-   note**: If commit new code to github, the git commit TAG will change.
-Better use this command clean previous images and files for specific TAG.
+   **Note**: If new code had been added to Github, the git commit TAG will change.
+Better use this command to clean up images and files of previous TAG.

-#### By default DEVFLAG=true, if you want to release new version of Harbor, should setting the flag to false.
+#### By default, the make process create a development build.
+To create a release build of Harbor, set the below flag to false.

    ```sh
       $ make XXXX -e DEVFLAG=false

    ```

-## Links

-## Comments